-Taughannock’s hiking trails are so accessible, and there’s something for everyone.
-Whether you like to get up close and personal with the waterfall or head to a quiet leaf-covered corner of the park; if you like it flat and level or like to get your heart rate going, options abound.
+Taughannock's hiking trails are so accessible, and there's something for everyone.
+You can get up close and personal with the waterfall or head to a quiet leaf-covered corner of the park.
+Regardless of whether you like it flat and level, or prefer to get your heart rate going, options abound.

 The Gorge Trail is open most days of the year, though the park does close this trail on some brief winter stretches where ice on the trail is treacherous.
 The 1.5 mile round-trip (though my GPS watch usually shows 1.8-ish miles when I run it) follows Taughannock Creek to the main cataract of the waterfall.
 It's an easy, mostly level walk, and there's always something to look at along the way.
 The gorge walls tower above you on both sides, and the creek is always fun to look at, whether it is a raging torrent or barely a trickle.